rj2115/task1/README.md

 # task1
-Survey for made for a companie's employee
+Survey for made for a company's employee